davelevine/portfolio/data/posts/databases-part-3.md

 categories:
     - AWS
 date: "2020.06.06"
 description: I meant to get to finishing this up shortly after my last post, but life comes at you fast sometimes.
-No excuses though, as I've been continuing with my course and should be finished within the next day or two.
-In the meantime, I still have a bunch of content to write, so let's get to it.
 ---

 <!--markdownlint-disable-->